 Caisse Desjardins des Technologies de l'information offers financing options to students in Montreal and Ottawa.
 At prime rate, you can take out a personal loan to cover the cost of tuition.
 After graduation, there’s 4 month grace period before you need to begin paying back the loan.
 If you’re interested in this option, you can further discuss the process in your bootcamp interview.

 Immigrant Services Society of BC

 Immigrant Services Society of BC (ISS of BC) offers an employment bridging program designed to help internationally trained professionals to renew their credentials in Canada and return back to their profession or seek an alternative career.
-They can help facilitate low cost loans and offer employment counselling support.
+They help facilitate low cost loans and offer employment counselling support.

 In response to the COVID-19 outbreak, we're pledging $500,000 in scholarship funds for all our courses, available to those who are facing economic uncertainty as a result of the pandemic.
 This includes job losses, job minimization and school interruptions.
 Whether it’s a full career transition, or adding skills that would make someone more attractive in this job market, Lighthouse Labs would like to support every individual we can who is currently in a time of need.
-We hope to allow those who can, to turn these next few months into a positive moment for their career.

 - Submit your application, or pay the deposit if you're applying to a part-time course.

 - You'll receive an email with your personal link to apply for a scholarship.

 - Complete the scholarship application and submit your written essay questions to determine eligibility.